 Examples of social engineering include:

 - Phishing emails: Messages designed to trick users into providing attackers with personal information.
-In 2020, 20% of data breaches started with phishing emails, according to Holton.

 - Spear phishing: Phishing messages that target a specific person or business.

 - Smishing: The act of using text messaging to harvest sensitive information, often using malicious links.

 - Vishing: The act of calling a person and enticing them to provide sensitive information.

 Sandi Holton, director of member services at LibertyID, pointed out that these attacks have one thing in common: They try to prey on a person's trust or instincts to extract information from them.

 According to Michael Sohn, supervisory special agent with the FBI Los Angeles Cyber Task Force, social engineering is so common because it's the easiest type of attack.
 Besides being fast, social engineering is low-cost because it takes advantage of publicly available information.

 - Loss of data.

 - Loss of funds.